 Are you well-positioned to take advantage of opportunities?
 If not, could you be?

-How will market trends affect you?
+How will market and industry trends affect you?

 How will you maintain focus to drive success?

 Get it figured out.
 Get it to your team.
 Apply it…every day.
 Keep refining it, mold it and shape it.
 Make adjustments.
 Keep going, but pay attention to it.